 Throughout the school we promote the values of tolerance, respect and responsibilities amongst others, helping to prepare our children for life in modern Britain.
 On this page you can read more about some of the ways we do this.

 Tolerance of Other Faiths and Beliefs

 Our school has been very fortunate to receive funding to create a Spiritual garden; we have been busy developing this area.
 We collected ideas from across school, created a plan and then used this to build a garden to suit the needs of our school community.
 Last year saw the grand opening of this garden.

 Currently, children have access to the garden at playtimes, lunchtimes as well as during lesson times, allowing pupils of all faiths and none to have a quiet area to reflect.
 Services will continue to take place for each class (with the support of the church) and a Spiritual Garden club has also started.
 This is an important part of ensuring that the spiritual and emotional aspect of our school life is embraced, valued and developed.
 We have gained further funding and will be developing a Creation garden this year, which will be more connected with art and nature to add an alternative dimension to our spiritual life at school.

-For twenty years now, we have had links with Mettupalayam in India (click the banner above to visit the Friends of Mettupalayam Trust (click here for their Facebook page and here for their website), raising money for development projects such as building a new school and buying resources to support the community.
+For twenty years now, we have had links with Mettupalayam in India through the Friends of Mettupalayam Trust (click here for their Facebook page and here for their website), raising money for development projects such as building a new school and buying resources to support the community.
 Each year, we have at least one event that raises money and supports this project.
 In previous years, members of staff have visited India as well as having guests from the village here in Bedale to see our school.

 We continue to receive newsletters from the charity on a regular basis, these tell us more about current events; meanwhile in school we continue to think of other ways that we can support their ongoing work.
 On a termly basis, we have an update in Collective Worship and enjoy opportunities to welcome visits from Venkat, his family and the Friends of Mettupalayam.